InfiniBrains/mobagen/docs/Brainstorming.md

 https://github.com/YvesBoyadjian/Scenario4j

 Basic Steps
+Setup environment
+Basic demo on SDL2 usage
 Window Manager - SDL to manage it
-Render context manager - Glue to OpenGL,
+Render context manager - Glue to OpenGL
-Draw simple 3d polygons - Use OpenGL correctly,
+Draw simple 3d polygons - Use OpenGL correctly
+ImGUI glue for debug tools
-Input Manager - Use SDL and combine with IMGUI
+Input Manager - Use SDL as common ground
-Event event/messaging system - Avoid polling data, use event based subscrition Main loop - to be super seeded by the job system task manager Asset manager (model file loaders, animation files, texture files, shader files, etc. or use existing libraries like assimp, stb which save a lot of trouble).
+Event / messaging system - Avoid polling data, use event based subscrition Main loop - to be super seeded by the job system task manager Asset manager (model file loaders, animation files, texture files, shader files, etc. or use existing libraries like assimp, stb which save a lot of trouble).
 Scene manager and scenegraph data structure to manage the objects that exist in your game.